 “But as doctors, we were not well-versed in social problems and their interactions with clinical care,” he said.

-Talmadge E. King, Jr., MD, then chief of the medical service at ZSFG and now dean of the UCSF School of Medicine, knew that clinicians and researcher at ZSFG were working hard to address the gap that exists in how to approach care for those people most susceptible to health risk due to social factors.
+Talmadge E. King, Jr., MD, then chief of the medical service at ZSFG and now dean of the UCSF School of Medicine, knew that clinicians and researchers at ZSFG were working hard to address the gap that exists in how to approach care for those people most susceptible to health risk due to social factors.
 He launched the UCSF Center for Vulnerable Populations in 2006 and named Schillinger the founding director.

 Schillinger, who currently directs the Program in Health Communication and Health Literacy within CVP, brought in Kirsten Bibbins-Domingo, MD, PhD, MAS, as the center’s co-director.
 They were determined to consolidate the abundant research at UCSF about why some groups receive inadequate health care and take action to achieve some of their health equity goals.